Carpentaria

 Carpentaria faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area faces educational challenges, with university qualification rates at 11.1%, significantly below the Australian average of 30.4%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most prevalent at 7.8%, followed by postgraduate qualifications (1.7%) and graduate diplomas (1.6%).
-Trade and technical skills are prominent, with 30.3% of residents aged 15+ holding vocational credentials – advanced diplomas (5.4%) and certificates (24.9%).
+The area's university qualification rate is 11.1%, significantly lower than the Australian average of 30.4%.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most common at 7.8%, followed by postgraduate qualifications (1.7%) and graduate diplomas (1.6%).
+Vocational credentials are prevalent, with 30.3% of residents aged 15+ holding such qualifications - advanced diplomas (5.4%) and certificates (24.9%).

-Educational participation is high, with 29.4% of residents currently enrolled in formal education.
-This includes 17.1% in primary education, 6.4% in secondary education, and 1.9% pursuing tertiary education.
-There are seven schools operating within Carpentaria, educating approximately 837 students.
-The educational mix includes two primary schools and five K-12 schools.
-Note: where schools show 'n/a' for enrolments, please refer to the parent campus.
+Educational participation is high at 29.4%, including 17.1% in primary education, 6.4% in secondary education, and 1.9% pursuing tertiary education.
+Seven schools operate within Carpentaria, educating approximately 837 students.
+The school network comprises two primary schools and five K-12 schools.

 Frequently Asked Questions - Education